danielpastoor/breathing_peak_flow/README.md

 ______________

-# Long Compasity
+# Peak Flow

 Version: 1.0 | Platform: Linux Or Windows | Authors: Larissa Voshol, Marian Hasan & Daniël Pastoor
 ________________

 ## Description

-In this assignment have we been given the task to create an analystic paper about the long compasity of man and woman that do a sport and not.
+In this assignment have we been given the task to create an analystic paper about the peak flow of man and woman that do a sport and not.

 ## Requirements